-Over the past four (4) years, there has been a marked improvement in the operational aspects of the deer management program.
+Over the past five (5) years, there has been a marked improvement in the operational aspects of the deer management program.
 These include a better understanding of deer movements under particular environmental conditions, significant improvement in the effectiveness of the shooting program and more effective teamwork.

 Working relationships with the various agencies involved with the program have been very positive.
-The NPWS acknowledges the expertise and advice provided by the members of the Deer Working Group and in particular the Moss Vale Rural Lands Protection Board, the NSW Animal Welfare League and the RSPCA.
+The NPWS acknowledges the expertise and advice provided by the members of the Deer Working Group and in particular the Moss Vale Rural Lands

+Protection Board, the NSW Animal Welfare League and the RSPCA.
 The advice and support of the NSW Police is also appreciated.

-NPWS will continue direct substantial effort over the next twelve months to cooperative programs with Sutherland Shire Council and Wollongong City Council, and to the establishment of a substantial research project funded by the newly establish Invasive Animals Co-operative Research Centre.
+NPWS will continue direct substantial effort over the next twelve months to cooperative programs with Sutherland Shire Council and Wollongong City Council.